pnp/syntex-samples/docs/site-templates/SyntexContractsManagement/README.md

 This template contains following elements which will be provisioned:

-- A Microsoft Syntex Content Center site holding the Microsoft Syntex Contracts Management Site content
+- A Microsoft Syntex Content Center site holding the Microsoft Syntex Contracts Management Site content.

 ## Manual deployment using PnP PowerShell